The 10 Best Anker Portable Chargers

 video play icon

-This wiki has been updated 25 times since it was first published in February of 2017.
+This wiki has been updated 29 times since it was first published in February of 2017.
 Founded by a former Google engineer, Anker is now one of the most popular suppliers of power banks in the world.
 Their PowerCore series has been around for years and is made up of a wide range of models with varying specifications, and they offer multiple other lines suitable for use with many different devices, including smartphones, tablets, full-size laptops, and other electronics.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Sense 10K